Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{econfigurable} Intelligent Surfaces (RISs) are low-power wireless system elements that can shape the radio waves to enable a smart radio environments~\cite{Huang2019,strinati2021rise6g}.
-The majority of the literature on \gls{ris}-assisted communication systems has predominantly focused on the physical layer aspects, including the modeling of the related electromagnetic phenomena.
-This includes recent work on physics-based derivation of channel models, that have extended plane wave expansions beyond the far-field approximation~\cite{Pizzo2022a}, as well as derived new expressions for the degrees of freedom of holographic MIMO communications~\cite{Pizzo2022}.
-On the one hand, many papers have shown potential benefits in terms of spectral and energy efficiencies of \gls{ris}-assisted systems in~\cite{bjornson2021signalprocessing}; others have focused on the development of optimization methods for the \gls{ris} configuration alone or jointly with the \gls{ap} precoding~\cite{Ross2021, jamali2022low, Mursia2020}.
-On the other hand, several works focus on the design and evaluation of channel estimation procedures in the presence of \gls{ris}~\cite{Wei2021ce}.
-A particular effort is made to reduce the overhead of the estimation procedure, which can be very high due to the high number of elements that composed the \gls{ris}~\cite{yuan2022tensor, yuan2021frequency, wang2020compressed}.
-However, less attention has been paid to protocol and control signaling aspects, which are crucial for system-level integration and operation of \gls{ris}.
+\IEEEPARstart{R}{econfigurable} Intelligent Surfaces (RISs) are low-power wireless system elements that can shape the radio waves to enable smart radio environments~\cite{Huang2019,strinati2021rise6g}.
+The majority of the literature on \gls{ris}-assisted communication systems has predominantly focused on the \gls{phy} layer aspects, including the modeling of the related electromagnetic phenomena~\cite{Pizzo2022,Pizzo2022a}.
+Many papers have shown potential benefits in terms of spectral and energy efficiencies of \gls{ris}-assisted systems~\cite{bjornson2021signalprocessing}, which are based on the development of optimization methods for the \gls{ris} alone or jointly with the \gls{ap} precoding~\cite{Ross2021, jamali2022low, Mursia2020}.
+Because of this, several works have focused on the design and evaluation of \gls{chest} procedures in the presence of \gls{ris}~\cite{Wei2021ce}.
+A particular effort has been made to reduce the overhead of \gls{chest}, which can be very high due to the high number of elements that compose the \gls{ris}~\cite{yuan2022tensor, yuan2021frequency, wang2020compressed}.
+However, in general, less attention has been paid to integrating the \gls{ris} into protocols at higher layers to leverage the \gls{phy} benefits provided by the \gls{ris}.